Space climate: Background

 The importance of space climate research has been recognized, in particular, by NASA which launched two special space missions, Deep Space Climate Observatory (DSCOVR) and Space Weather Follow On-Lagrange 1 (SWFO-L1) dedicated to monitoring of space climate.
-New results, ideas and discoveries in the field of Space Climate are published in a focused peer-review research Journal of Space Weather and Space Climate (JSWSC).
+New results, ideas and discoveries in the field of Space Climate are published in a focused peer-reviewed research Journal of Space Weather and Space Climate (JSWSC).
 Since 2013, research awards and medals in space weather and space climate are annually awarded by the European Space Weather Week.
 Another recent space observatory platform is the Solar Radiation and Climate Experiment (SORCE).

 Space climate research has three main aims: